56kcloud/traefik-training/03-Routers-and-Services/traefik-routers-and-services.md

 `catapp`is now running but with default configurations provided from Traefik.
 Now, we will set additional Labels to define the Router Rule, Entrypoint, and service.

-9. From the `03-Routers-and-Services` directory edit the `docker-compose.yml` file and add the Labels to the `catapp` for a Router rule, define the Entrypoint, and service as seen below.
-We are adding the `- "traefik.http.routers.catapp.rule=Host(`catapp.localhost`)"` to define the hostname of our `catapp` as `catapp.localhost`.
-Next, we define which Entrypoint to use with the Label `- "traefik.http.routers.catapp.entrypoints=web"` to define HTTP/web Entrypoint.
-Finally, we define the service with  `- "traefik.http.routers.catapp.service=catapp"` to tell the Router which Service to use.
+1. From the `03-Routers-and-Services` directory edit the `docker-compose.yml` file and add the Labels to the `catapp` for a Router rule, define the Entrypoint, and service as seen below.
+Uncomment the `- "traefik.http.routers.catapp.rule=Host(`catapp.localhost`)"` to define the hostname of our `catapp` as `catapp.localhost`.
+Next, we define which Entrypoint to use with the **Label** uncomment `- "traefik.http.routers.catapp.entrypoints=web"` to define HTTP/web Entrypoint.
+Finally, we uncommet the next label `- "traefik.http.routers.catapp.service=catapp"` to tell the Router which Service to use.
 This is for Demo purposes only as normally Traefik pulls this configuration automatically.
 The new `catapp` section the `docker-compose.yml` file should look like this:

 ```yaml
 catapp: